 Andy from West Berkshire Injury Clinic shares 5 Simple Tips to Working at Home.

 You can pro-actively chose a healthy immune-boosting diet and make use of your time to try new ingredients and recipes.
 Listen to some great ideas here from nutritionist Sam Silvester on what to buy and cook at this time.
 If you are struggling financially at this time, contact West Berkshire Food Bank on 01635 760560

 Be aware of how the news makes you feel.
 The World Health Organization advises us to “Get the facts” but “minimise news that causes you to feel anxious or distressed,” and “find opportunities to amplify positive and hopeful stories.”
-Positive News Magazine is offering a half price gift subscription if you use the code: GIVEPOSITIVENEWS
+Subscription to the Positive News Magazine is a lovely gift.

 Don’t worry about how much screen time your kids have during lockdown.
 Here are some fun and constructive websites you can encourage them to visit.